Ernestville, Missouri

 Ernestville is an unincorporated community in Lafayette County, in the U.S. state of Missouri.

 The community was named after Ernest Worm, a local merchant.
-The nucleus of the town was the St. Matthews Church, and a store built by Ernest Worm.
+The nucleus of the town was the St. Matthew's Church, and a store built by Ernest Worm.
 The suffix ville added to Mr. Worm's given name formed the town name.
 The community never had a post office.

+Some estimates suggest that about 3,600 people live in the area and nearby.